Be Curious – Believe – Challenge – Achieve

 Thirdly, to oversee the financial performance of the school to make sure its money is spent wisely and well.

-My name is Rachel Houghton and I am Vice Chair.
+My name is Rachel Houghton and I am Joint Chair of Governors.
 I have experience of primary education both as a parent and in my career as a publisher and learning specialist.
 I have worked for many years in educational publishing, including over a decade in primary.
 I have worked with many primary teachers and pupils while developing reading, literacy and intervention resources.

-My name is Alison Umney.
+My name is Alison Umney and I am Joint Chair of Governors.
 During my career as a primary school teacher in Oxfordshire, I worked as a Key Stage One coordinator, SENDco and Senior leader and have always been interested in working to improve the educational experiences of young children.
 As a governor, I welcome the opportunity to support the continued growth and success of Middle Barton Primary school.

 Steve Bryan, Parent Governor